Awake-Platforms/awss1/README.md

 > We are still currently working on making AWSS1 more accessible.
 Therefore, the only available methods will have a checkmark on them, while the currently unavailable ones will not.

 You can successfully download and install *Awake Simple Series 1* using one of the methods below:
-- [X] You can download the latest setup wizard directly from [here](https://github.com/Awake-Platforms/awss1/releases/latest/download/AwakeSimpleS1_Setup.exe).
+- [X] You can download the latest installer directly from [here](https://github.com/Awake-Platforms/awss1/releases/latest/download/AwakeSimpleS1_Setup.exe).
 - [X] You can download the latest installer from our [website](https://simple.awakeplatforms.com).
 - [ ] You will be able to download it directly using `winget` soon.